Zygo/bees/README.md

   This library is only required for a feature that was removed after v0.1.
   The lingering support code can be removed.

-* Linux kernel version: minimum 4.4.3, 4.11 or later recommended
+* Linux kernel version: *minimum* 4.4.107, *4.14.29 or later recommended*

-  Don't bother trying to make Bees work with kernel versions older than 4.4.3.
-It may appear to work, but it won't end well:  there are too many missing features and bugs to work around.
+  Don't bother trying to make Bees work with kernel versions older than 4.4.107.
+It may appear to work, but it won't end well:  there are too many missing features and bugs (including data corruption bugs) to work around in older kernels.

-  Kernel versions between 4.4.3 and 4.11 are usable with bees, but bees can trigger known performance bugs and hangs in dedup-related functions.
+  Kernel versions between 4.4.107 and 4.14.29 are usable with bees, but bees can trigger known performance bugs and hangs in dedup-related functions.

-  When in doubt, use a newer kernel version.
-As of kernel 4.15.3 there is no released Linux kernel that has no relevant known bugs.

 * markdown